 The Association will continue to provide support to member Churches and ministers during the coming year.
-A programme of training events and educational seminars is planned throughout 2012.
-In addition, the Council and the Regional Ministry Team will consider ways in which the Association's services to churches can be further developed.
+A programme of training events and educational seminars is planned throughout 2014.
+In addition, the Council and the Regional Ministry Team will consider ways in which the Association' services to churches can be further developed.

-Financial Performance
+Financial Performance Financial

-Financial Activities
+Activities

-The Financial Statements for the period 1 January to 31 December 2012 have been prepared in accordance with the requirements of the Companies Act 2006, the Charities Act 2011 and the Statement of Recommended Practice (SORP): Accounting and Reporting by Charities issued in March 2005.
+The Financial Statements for the period 1 January to 31 December 2013 have been prepared in accordance with the requirements of the Companies Act 2006, the Charities Act 2011 and the Statement of Recommended Practice (SORP): Accounting and Reporting by Charities issued in March 2005.

 A number of grants were made to individuals for education and development, and loans were made to churches for building work.
-The Association administers the grant application process on behalf of Home Mission for the Baptist Union in respect of member churches and sector ministries (eg chaplains in higher education and industry).
+The Association administers the grant application process on behalf of the Baptist Union in respect of member churches and sector ministries (eg chaplains in higher education and industry) in conjunction with the West and South Partnership.